HumanSignal/label-studio/docs/source/guide/signup.md

 You can use the output to retrieve the token for a user and use the token to call the API.
 You can also retrieve the user token from the Label Studio UI.
 See more in the [Label Studio API documentation](api.html).

-### Restrict signup for local deployments
+### Restrict sign up for local deployments

 To restrict who has access to your Label Studio instance, invite collaborators directly using an invitation link.

-To disable the signup page unless someone uses the invitation link, do the following from the command line after installing Label Studio:
+To disable the sign up page unless someone uses the invitation link, do the following from the command line after installing Label Studio:
 ```bash
 export LABEL_STUDIO_DISABLE_SIGNUP_WITHOUT_LINK=true
 ```